kwarrick/kwarrick.github.io/content/posts/recycle-arguments.md

 sudo apache2ctl restart
 ```

-Very cool, but you can also reuse arguments with the <span class="mono">!!</span> word designator:
+Very cool, but you can also reuse arguments with the `!!` word designator:

 ```bash
 $ cp /home/user/some/really/long/path /home/user/foo